nlkitai/nlux/docs/versioned_docs/version-1.0.15/learn/004-adapters/003-open-ai/003-authentication.md

 else.
 If you suspect that your API key has been compromised, you can revoke it and create a new one in your dashboard.

 :::warning
-If you intend to use `nlux`'s OpenAI adapter on a public website, **you should never store your API key in your frontend code**.
+If you intend to use `NLUX`'s OpenAI adapter on a public website, **you should never store your API key in your frontend code**.
 Instead, you should store it in your backend code and make the API calls from there.
 This is because storing your API key in your frontend code exposes it to the public, which is a security risk.
 :::

-If you're building a custom backend that uses OpenAI's APIs, you can build a custom adapter for your backend and use it with `nlux`.
+If you're building a custom backend that uses OpenAI's APIs, you can build a custom adapter for your backend and use it with `NLUX`.
 You can find more information about building custom adapters in the [Adapters section](/learn/adapters/custom-adapters).